100% No Win No Fee

 How Long Do I Have To Make A Public Park Injury Claim?

 As established by the Limitation Act 1980, there is a three-year time limit for starting a personal injury claim.
-This usually starts from the date you suffered your injury in the public park accident.
+This runs from the date the accident took place.

-The time limit can work differently under some circumstances.
-If the injured party lacks the mental capacity to start their own claim, then the time limit will be paused indefinitely.
-A litigation friend could start a claim on their behalf while this time limit is frozen.
-If, however, the injured party later regains this mental capacity and a claim has not been made, then the time limit will begin from the day of recovery.
+There are exceptions to this limitation period.
+If the injured party does not have the require mental capacity to begin their own claim, then the time limit will be paused indefinitely.
+A litigation friend could claim on their behalf prior to this date.
+If, however, they late acquire this mental capacity and a claim has not been made, then the time limit will begin from the day of recovery.

 What Evidence Can Support Public Park Accident Claims?